27Shambhavi/Digital-Twin-Metro/README.md

 - Eclipse SUMO for microscopic traffic simulation.
 - OpenStreetMap contributors for map data.
 - TensorFlow, XGBoost, Scikit-learn, Pandas, NumPy, Matplotlib, and Streamlit communities.
-- IEEE research writing conventions used as the target publication style.